jdz32/github-guide/README.md

 -------------------------------------------------

-This guide will walk you through creating a GitHub account, forking a homework repository to contain your homework for one week, and creating new a file for assignments in that homework.
+This guide will walk you through creating a GitHub account, creating your "hub" repository for listing your labs, forking a lab repository to contain your homework for one week, and creating new a file for assignments in that homework.